jnguyen1192/SIA/README.md

             first proposal use a key touch
             second proposal use a voice speech
             third proposal use a special button
-        Think how to switch betwen develeper and production mode Specify the police of the developer mode Specify how the colors will appear on
+        Think how to switch between developer and production mode first proposal use a key touch
+        Specify the police of the developer mode Specify how the colors will appear on
         Choose between black/white or colors